 You can use ScotlandsPeople to access a wide range of records kept by the Scottish Government, churches and courts of law (see our Record guides A-Z list for details).
 Six categories of records are indexed by personal name: civil registers, church registers, census returns, valuation rolls, legal records and poor relief and migration records.
 They can be searched in different ways.
 You can search them free of charge and pay for copies using credits or vouchers.
 The exceptions to this are the Highlands and Islands Emigration records (within the 'Poor relief and migration records' category) and the 1881 LDS transcribed census records (within the 'Census returns' category).
 These can be searched and viewed for free.

-Two special categories of records (our image library and maps and plans collection) can be searched in different ways.
+Two special categories of records (our image library and maps and plans collection) can both be searched and viewed for free in different ways as below.
+You have to pay to save images from our Image Library.

 Categories of records indexed by personal name